 The Casino Venier is a real Venice insider tip.

-Today the Casino Venier belongs to the Alliance Française, an Italian-French cultural institution that offers language courses.
+Today the Casino Venier belongs to the Alliance Française, an Italian-French cultural institution.
 If you want to visit the Casino Venier, you have to contact the Alliance Française and ask for an appointment.

-Alternatively, the Art Night Venezia takes place once a year in June, when numerous museums and cultural institutions stay open late, offering workshops, tours and events.
+Alternatively, the Art Night Venezia takes place once a year in June, when numerous museums and cultural institutions stay open late.
 The Casino Venier is open free of charge on this day.

-The term “ghetto” dates from this period: it was probably derived from the Venetian dialect geto, meaning foundry.
+The term ghetto dates from this period: it was probably derived from the Venetian word geto, meaning foundry.
 In fact, the neighborhood where the Jews of Venice were to live was the poor neighborhood of the iron founders.

 However, while it used to be quite run-down, it is now a pretty, quiet neighborhood of Venice.
 The central square is Campo del Ghetto Novo: here you’ll find three synagogues, restaurants, art galleries and the Jewish Museum.

 The neighborhood is much less crowded than the rest of Venice, so you can easily spend a few relaxing hours here.

 A lesser known, but very noteworthy attraction in Venice is the Libreria Acqua Alta.
 Translated, the name means high water bookstore and is a very special bookstore in the old town of Venice.